 Famous Names: Cambridge was home to two inventors with names vacationers will recognize.
 Ole Evinrude, inventor of the outboard motor, and Arthur Davidson, one of the founding members of Harley-Davidson motorcycles, came to live in Cambridge in the late 1880s.
 Fast-forward and you can add race car driver Matt Kenseth to the list of prominent locals.

 This sweet destination along the Great River Road, population 66, has been largely untouched by urbanization.
 No chain stores here, but what you will find is a humming downtown populated with galleries, boutiques, and a performing arts center.
 And the biggest draw some say is the world-famous pie shop, Stockholm Pie and General Store, where Triple Berry is the best seller.
 Plus Stockholm has managed to preserve its Swedish roots.
 Quite the accomplishment for such a tiny town.

 There are extraordinary galleries like Abode Gallery, a destination for fine art and artisan furniture, and Ingebretsen’s, with Scandinavian treasures.
-Stockholm Pottery is the oldest store in the village.
+The Purple Turtle Artisan Collective is the oldest store in the village.
 Maiden Rock Winery and Cidery offers European-style hard ciders, and Vino in the Valley charms guests with outdoor dining and fantastic wines.
 A to Z Produce and Bakery has Tuesday pizza night through late October, with the pizza made where the ingredients are grown.
 The Widespot Performing Arts Center season starts in autumn.
 Spend the night at Great River B&B, a pioneer Swedish stone cottage and the oldest home in Stockholm where you get the entire house.

 “We attract visitors who really appreciate the arts – visual, culinary, performing, art of living well,” said Alan Nugent, a founder of the Stockholm Merchants Association.